ON THIS PAGE: You will learn about the different ways doctors use to treat eosinophilic leukemia. To see other pages, use the menu.

 Refractory eosinophilic leukemia

-Your doctor may recommend a treatment plan that includes a combination of the treatments discussed above (chemotherapy, targeted therapy, immunotherapy, and bone marrow/stem cell transplantation).
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of chemotherapy, targeted therapy, immunotherapy, and bone marrow/stem cell transplantation.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of refractory leukemia is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.